danilorises/danilorises/README.md

 ### 🤠 About me

 Hello there!
-My name is **Danilo Caires Martinez Vieira**, I'm from **Brazil** and I am a **Test Analyst / SDET**.
+My name is **Danilo Caires Martinez Vieira**, I'm from **Brazil** and I am a **Test Analyst / Automation Engineer**.
 I am a pretty chill and easy-going guy.
 I love my family, love videogames and love some good blacksmithing / woodworking.

 ### 💻 Knowledge